mishra-amrit/functions-engine/README.md

-# MyAppEngine - Deploy your own FaaS / Serverless platform
+# MyAppEngine - Deploy your own Serverless platform
-An event-driven, open source, Functions-as-a-Service (FaaS) / Serverless platform.
+An event-driven, open source, Serverless platform.

 It's Open Source and supports functions written in Java.

-You can build your own FaaS compute platform with single server or a cluster easily.
+You can build your own Serverless compute platform with single server or a cluster easily.
 It's very easy to use for developers and very easy to manage for admins/operators.

 Written in Go